Phil Jones (footballer, born 1992): Style of play

+Reception

-Former Manchester United player Bobby Charlton has said that Jones evoked memories of the late Duncan Edwards, "If you talk to Bobby Charlton", says Pat Crerand, Charlton's teammate in United's 1967–68 European Cup-winning team, "Phil Jones reminds him of Duncan Edwards with his power and build."
+Former Manchester United player Bobby Charlton has said that Jones evoked memories of the late Duncan Edwards, "If you talk to Bobby Charlton", says Paddy Crerand, Charlton's teammate in United's 1967–68 European Cup-winning team, "Phil Jones reminds him of Duncan Edwards with his power and build."

 In 2011, England manager Fabio Capello compared Jones to former A.C.
 Milan and Italy captain Franco Baresi, and former Real Madrid and Spain captain Fernando Hierro.

-In 2013, Manchester United manager Sir Alex Ferguson offered perhaps the most glowing endorsement of Jones' abilities, saying "The way he is looking, he could be our best ever player.
+In 2013, Manchester United manager Alex Ferguson offered perhaps the most glowing endorsement of Jones' abilities, saying "The way he is looking, he could be our best ever player.
 He may be one of the best players we have ever had, no matter where we play him.
 At 21 years of age, he is going to be a phenomenal player.
 He can play anywhere on the pitch.
 He has such a massive influence, with his instinct and reading of the game."

 Later assessments of Jones' style were less flattering, with former Manchester United captain Roy Keane deeming Jones "not good at defending or [a] good defender".
 Jones was described by The Athletic as "someone who has become a running joke for football's LOL generation".
 In 2019, reflecting on Ferguson's 2013 endorsement of Jones, i noted that "in more than six years Jones has produced more internet memes, as he falls flat on his face or it contorts in an impossible expression, than convincing performances in a Manchester United shirt", while suggesting Ferguson's comments "could well be the biggest error of judgement he ever made in his career".